MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/deploy/deploy-platform-infrastructure.md

 |----------------------|------|----------------------|
 | Deploy-VNet | Custom policy | 'Yourcompanyname' mg |

-Once the virtual network is created the two Active Directory domain controllers can be created in the virtual network following your company's procedures.
+Once the virtual network is created the two Azure AD domain controllers can be created in the virtual network following your company's procedures.

 **Non-Virtual-WAN-based enterprise-scale implementation:**

-1. In a regional VHub network, deploy two Active Directory domain controllers following your company's procedures
-2. Repeat the process for each regional VHub network
+In a regional VHub network, deploy two Azure AD domain controllers following your company's procedures.
+Repeat the process for each regional VHub network.

 ## Deploying assignments